UA

 Characteristics:

-From Brovdi's NATO summit address (July 2025):
+From Brovdi's speech at the NATO summit (July 2025):

-A separate category: long-range drones for strikes at depths of 1,500–2,000 km.
+A separate category — long-range drones for deep strikes at 1,500–2,000 km.

 Characteristics: